 - In 2015, Abercrombie & Kent chartered Le Boreal for a full Northwest Passage transit (Kangerlussuaq to Anadyr).

 In 2014, Silversea's ship Silver Explorer did the line's first Northwest Passage crossing.
-The 23-days long itinerary started in Kangerlussuaq (on August 9) and ended in Nome AK (on September 2), covering a distance of over 4000 ml (6480 km).
+The 23-days itinerary started in Kangerlussuaq (August 9) and ended in Nome AK (September 2), covering a distance of over 4000 ml (6480 km).

-In August 2016, Crystal Cruises ship Crystal Serenity was the world's first larger-sized cruise ship (length 250 m / 820 ft) with a Northwest Passage crossing itinerary (CruiseMapper news link).
-Previously (in April 2016), an UK icebreaker RRS Ernest Shackleton (research vessel with an ice-strengthened hull) was chartered by the cruise company to escort its top-luxury ship through the Northwest Passage (CruiseMapper news link).
+In August 2016, Crystal Cruises ship Crystal Serenity was the world's first larger-sized cruise vessel (LOA length 250 m / 820 ft) with a Northwest Passage crossing itinerary (CruiseMapper news link).
+Previously (in April 2016), an UK icebreaker RRS Ernest Shackleton (research vessel with an ice-strengthened hull) was chartered by the cruise company to escort the top-luxury ship through the Northwest Passage (CruiseMapper news link).